Creighton 65, North Carolina Central 45

 Zierden missed his first three 3-pointers before hitting four straight and added 8-of-9 free throws.
 Devin Brooks added 12 points and four rebounds for Creighton (4-0) and Austin Chatman had nine points and a team-high six rebounds.

 Anthony McDonald led North Carolina Central (1-2) with 17 points, hitting 5-of-11 3-pointers.
-Karamo Jawara added 11 points and seven rebounds and Dante Holmes had nine points and seven rebounds before fouling out.
+Karamo Jawara added 11 points and seven rebounds while Dante Holmes had nine points and seven boards before fouling out.

 The Bluejays opened the game 4-of-21 from the floor and trailed the Eagles 20-15 after McDonald’s 3-pointer with just over six minutes left before a rally.
 Creighton closed the half on a 12-2 run, getting a layup and a buzzer-beating 3-pointer from Brooks for a 27-22 lead.

-Will Artino scored eight of Creighton’s first 10 points in the second half for its first double-digit lead and Zierden’s pair of 3-pointers pushed the lead to 49-36 with just under eight minutes left.
-Zierden and Rick Kreklow combined for three straight 3-pointers to push the lead to 22 points with two minutes left.
+Will Artino scored eight of Creighton’s first 10 points in the second half for its first double-digit lead and a pair of Zierden 3-pointers pushed the lead to 49-36 with 7:39 left.
+Zierden and Rick Kreklow combined for three straight 3-pointers to push the lead to 22 points with less than two minutes left.

-GAME NOTEBOOK: The Bluejays host Eastern Illinois on Tuesday before heading to Northwest Florida State College for the bracket portion of the Emerald Coast Classic, where they face Ole Miss on Friday and either Middle Tennessee or Cincinnati on Saturday. ...
+GAME NOTEBOOK: Creighton hosts Eastern Illinois on Tuesday before heading to Northwest Florida State College for the bracket portion of the Emerald Coast Classic, where they face Ole Miss on Friday and either Middle Tennessee or Cincinnati on Saturday. ...
 Creighton extended its home win streak to 22 games. ...
 Creighton has started 4-0 for the fourth straight year, the second time that’s happened in school history.